 Foreign Direct Investment in Philippines averaged 394.78 USD Million from 2005 until 2020, reaching an all time high of 2256 USD Million in April of 2016 and a record low of -396 USD Million in June of 2007.
 This page provides - Philippines Foreign Direct Investment- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Philippines Foreign Direct Investment - data, historical chart, forecasts and calendar of releases - was last updated on April of 2021.

-Foreign Direct Investment in Philippines is expected to be 950.00 USD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Foreign Direct Investment in Philippines to stand at 550.00 in 12 months time.
-In the long-term, the Philippines Foreign Direct Investment is projected to trend around 1200.00 USD Million in 2020, according to our econometric models.
+Foreign Direct Investment in Philippines is expected to be 600.00 USD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Foreign Direct Investment in Philippines to stand at 1000.00 in 12 months time.
+In the long-term, the Philippines Foreign Direct Investment is projected to trend around 1000.00 USD Million in 2022 and 1200.00 USD Million in 2023, according to our econometric models.